Lagrangian Dual Sections: A Topological Perspective on Hidden Convexity: Introduction

-In \Cref{sec:alg-in-Riemannian-case}, we will give some background on the theory of Riemannian manifolds and manifold optimization, and then use the notion of Lagrangian dual sections to address problems (1) and (2) above.
-Our main novelty is our `path tracking algorithm' for solving problems of the form $\max_{x \in \cM} \langle t, f(x)\rangle$, which we call CHORD.
-This algorithm is similar in spirit to existing path tracking / homotopy continuation methods, yet differs significantly from them---in stark contrast to existing methods which either lack convergence guarantees or track paths for all first-order critical points, we can recover the global optimum of a sectioned problem by tracking a single path.
-Our approach hinges on the special properties of sectioned problems, and bootstraps a mature convergence theory for Riemannian gradient descent (RGD).
-In particular, while our methods ensure a global optimum for a sectioned problem, RGD does not, and it may become trapped in local optima.
+In \Cref{sec:alg-in-Riemannian-case}, we leverage the theory of Riemannian manifolds and manifold optimization, and combine this with the notion of Lagrangian dual sections to address problems (1) and (2) above.
+Our main contribution is a `path-tracking' algorithm for solving problems of the form $\max_{x \in \cM} \langle t, f(x)\rangle$, which we call CHORD (Continuous Homotopy Optimization with Riemannian Descent).
+This algorithm combines elements of existing path-tracking / homotopy continuation methods with Riemannian descent techniques, but differs from them in the following important respect---in stark contrast to current methods which either lack convergence guarantees or track paths for all first-order critical points, we can recover the global optimum of a sectioned problem by tracking a single path.
+In particular, while our methods ensure a global optimum for a sectioned problem, Riemannian gradient descent (RGD) on its own does not come with such guarantees and it may become trapped in local optima.
 We give an example for the UPP described above in which CHORD returns a near-global optimizer, while RGD does not in \Cref{ex:upp-bunny}.
+Our analysis combines the continuity properties of sectioned problems and convergence theory for RGD.